Category Archives: ancient ethnography / ethnographic culture

 Mediterranean peoples: Claudius Ptolemy on astrological effects on peoples (second century CE)

-Mediterranean peoples: Diodoros and Pliny on Pompey’s subjugation of peoples of the world (mid-first century BCE on)
+Mediterranean peoples: Diodoros, Pliny and Plutarch on Pompey’s subjugation of peoples of the world (mid-first century BCE on)

 Mediterranean peoples: Polemon theorizes the meaning of physical features (second / fifth centuries CE)